-Where to stay: MVC Eagle Beach is an affordable option just across the street from the sand and sea.
+Where to stay: MVC Eagle Beach is just across the street from the sand and sea.
 Freebies include Wi-Fi, beach chairs, and towels, and the on-site Tulip restaurant offers reasonably priced dishes for breakfast, lunch, and dinner.

 Check Prices for MVC Eagle Beach in Palm - Eagle Beach, Aruba

 Set between St. Lucia’s Twin Pitons, Sugar Beach—also known as Jalousie Beach—offers some of the most Insta-worthy views on this list, as well as some of the island’s best snorkeling.
 Many beachgoers stay at the eponymous luxury resort that overlooks the sand (see below), but day visitors are also welcome.